natarajan-chidambaram/RABBIT/README.md

 RABBIT is a recursive acronym for "Rabbit is an Activity-Based Bot Identification Tool".
 It is a command-line tool based on machine learning classifiers to identify whether a GitHub account is bot or human based on its recent GitHub event sequence.

-This tool accepts a text file of GitHub account names (one account name per line), GitHub API key and the user-name associated with the key to give in predictions after the following four steps.
+This tool accepts an account name and/or a text file of GitHub account names (one account name per line), GitHub API key and the user-name associated with the key to give in predictions after the following four steps.
 The first step consists of extracting the public events performed by accounts in GitHub.
-If the number of events is less than the provided threshold (`--min-events`), then more events will be queried until maximum number of queries (`--queries`)is reached.
+If the number of events is less than the provided threshold (`--min-events`), then more events will be queried until maximum number of queries (`--max-queries`)is reached.
 This step results in a set of events.
 The second step identifies activities (belonging to 24 different activity types) performed by the account in GitHub.
 The third step constitutes identifying the account behavioural features, namely, mean Number of Activities per activity Type (NAT_mean), Number of activity Types (NT), median time (Delta) between Consecutive Activities of different Types (DCAT_median), Number of Owners of Repositories contributed to (NOR), Gini inequality of Duration of Consecutive Activities (DCA_gini) and mean Number of Activities per Repository (NAR_mean).
 The forth step simply applies the classification model that we trained on activities performed by 386 bots and 415 humans and evaluated on activities performed by 258 bots and 276 human accounts in GitHub and gives the prediction on the type of account along with the prediction confidence.